 If you go under IRS audit, what do the auditors look for?

-So what happens if the IRS audits your tax returns and you are missing receipts?
 The IRS auditor is looking for evidence that your claimed business expenses are legitimate deductions.
-The auditor may ask your CPA to recreate a detailed history of your expenses.
+The auditor may ask your CPA to recreate a detailed history of your expenses using bank records and cancelled check.
 OR, they may remove the expense from your original tax return.

 This is all going to depend what the missing items are (and the mood of the auditor, to be honest).
 If you didn’t save a receipt for your $79 purchase of Google Service Apps, the auditor likely won’t go after this because it’s pretty clearly a business expense.
 They will go after the 10 x $53 Lululemon purchases because you’re a dude running a tech startup… why are you buying yoga pants??
 Auditors will definitely want to see a receipt for the $1,765 you spent on Amazon because it’s unclear as to whether that was for Office Supplies or if it was actually for a cornucopia of doggie chew toys.
 Luckily this is all these “receipts” are saved in your Amazon account.